Revisiting the Ratchet Principle: When Hidden Symmetries Prevent Steady Currents

 where $\U$ is an interaction potential, the particle mobility is set to 1, and $\mathbf{F}_i$ is a fluctuating force.
-In the active case, $\mathbf{F}_i(\br_i,t) = v(\br_i) \bu_i(t)$, where the orientation $\bu_i$ tumbles at constant rate $\tau^{-1}$ for RTPs, or undergoes rotational diffusion at diffusivity $1/[(d-1)\tau]$ for ABPs.
-For PBPs, Eq.~\eqref{eq:langevin} is an It\=o-Langevin equation and $\mathbf{F}_i(\br_i,t) = \sqrt{2 T(\br_i(t))}$~\cite{van_kampen_relative_1988}, setting $k_B=1$.
-We first consider the noninteracting case and show that the lack of ratchet currents in this limit stems from a hidden detailed balance with respect to a non-Boltzmann steady state: the non-interacting dynamics are, in fact, time reversible.
-Both passive and active systems become irreversible once interactions are introduced but only the active case leads to a steady-state current, as shown numerically in Fig.~\ref{fig:ratchet-exception-vis}.
-The PBP ratchet exception is thus robust to interactions.
-We show that the origin of this robustness is an emergent conservation law for the momentum field of PBPs, which forbids the momentum sources required to produce steady currents.
+In the active case, $\mathbf{F}_i(\br_i,t) = v(\br_i) \bu_i(t) $, where the orientation $\bu_i$ either tumbles at constant rate $\tau^{-1}$ for RTPs, or undergoes rotational diffusion {with rotational} diffusivity $1/[(d-1)\tau]$ for ABPs.
+For {OBPs}~\cite{van_kampen_relative_1988}, Eq.~\eqref{eq:langevin} is an It\={o}-Langevin equation and $\mathbf{F}_i(\br_i,t) = \sqrt{2 T(\br_i(t))}\boldsymbol{\eta}_i(t)$, with $\boldsymbol{\eta}_i$ a unit-variance centered Gaussian white noise and $k_B=1$. {Throughout our work, we focus on the setup depicted in Fig.~\ref{fig:ratchet-exception-vis} in which fluctuation sources are modulated along $\hat x$ and we study the condition under which a non-vanishing steady current $\bJ=J \hat x$ emerges.} First, we consider the noninteracting case where we show that the lack of directed current stems from a hidden detailed balance with respect to a non-Boltzmann steady state: the non-interacting dynamics are, in fact, time reversible.
+Both passive and active systems become irreversible once interactions are introduced, but only the active case leads to {directed currents}, as shown numerically in Fig.~\ref{fig:ratchet-exception-vis}(d).
+The {OBP} ratchet exception is thus robust to interactions.
+We show that this robustness {stems from} an {effective} conservation law for the OBP momentum field, which forbids the momentum sources required to power directed currents.
 On the contrary, the dynamics of interacting ABPs and RTPs with non-uniform self-propulsion speeds allow for net momentum sources that violate this effective conservation law.
-In addition to characterizing these momentum sources numerically, we develop a theoretical framework that accounts for them analytically, which we illustrate on RTPs in $d=1$ space dimension.
-Our formalism allows us to predict quantitatively the ratchet current in the high-density limit and to confirm from first principles the lack of current for PBPs.
+In addition to characterizing these momentum sources numerically, we develop a theoretical framework that accounts for them analytically, which we illustrate on RTPs in {1d}.
+Our formalism allows us to predict quantitatively the steady-state current in the high-density limit and to confirm from first principles the lack of current for {OBPs}.
 All in all, our results thus show that the ratchet principle must be amended to preclude bulk momentum conservation.
-Detailed derivations, together with generalizations to other models including Active Ornstein Uhlenbeck particles (whose current-free state is also robust to interactions), are provided in a companion publication~\cite{metzger_exceptions_companion}.
+Detailed derivations, together with generalizations to other models including Active Ornstein Uhlenbeck particles{---which do not display directed currents, event in the presence of interactions---}are provided in a companion article~\cite{metzger_exceptions_companion}.